Sharks of Law

 2. Which Courts Have the Authority to Issue Bail?

-The High Courts, the Court of Session, and the Magistrate in situations where he has the authority to try the relevant offence are the courts that have the authority to grant bail.
+has the authority to try the relevant offence are the courts that have the authority to grant bail.

 The type and seriousness of the offence.
 The seriousness of the penalties in the event of a conviction and the scant evidence that supports it Justify fear of falsifying evidence or endangering the complainant and witnesses in the event that the accused is freed on bond Prima facie acceptance by the court of the allegations made.